-If the list of available plugins is empty, the master might be incorrectly configured or has not yet downloaded plugin meta-data from the Update Center.
-Clicking the Check now button will force Jenkins to attempt to contact its configured Update Center.
+If the list of available plugins is empty, the controller may be incorrectly configured or has not yet downloaded plugin meta-data from the Update Center.
+Clicking the Check now button forces Jenkins to attempt to contact its configured Update Center.

 Administrators may also use the Jenkins CLI which provides a command to install plugins.
 Scripts to manage Jenkins environments, or configuration management code, may need to install plugins without direct user interaction in the web UI.
 The Jenkins CLI allows a command line user or automation tool to download a plugin and its dependencies.

 java -jar jenkins-cli.jar -s http://localhost:8080/ install-plugin SOURCE ... [-deploy] [-name VAL] [-restart] Installs a plugin either from a file, an URL, or from update center.
 SOURCE : If this points to a local file, that file will be installed.
 If this is an URL, Jenkins downloads the URL and installs that as a plugin.Otherwise the name is assumed to be the short name of the plugin in the existing update center (like "findbugs"),and the plugin will be installed from the update center. -deploy : Deploy plugins right away without postponing them until the reboot. -name VAL : If specified, the plugin will be installed as this short name (whereas normally the name is inferred from the source name automatically). -restart : Restart Jenkins upon successful installation.

 The Update Center only allows the installation of the most recently released

 version of a plugin.
 In cases where an older release of the plugin is desired,

 a Jenkins administrator can download an older

 .hpi archive and manually